davidedantonio/davidedantonio/README.md

 ## Hi there 👋

 Hi!
-I’m Davide D’Antonio, a Full Stack Developer and Tech Lead at [https://finanza.tech](Finanza.tech).
-I specialize in both backend and frontend development, working with technologies like Fastify and Fluentd to build scalable and high-performance applications.
+I’m Davide D’Antonio, a Full Stack Developer and Tech Lead at [FINANZA.TECH](https://finanza.tech).
+I specialize in both backend and frontend development, working with technologies like JavaScript to build scalable and high-performance applications.
+In FT, I also help businesses find innovative solutions to achieve true digital transformation in the fintech space.
 I’m passionate about coding and enjoy contributing to open-source projects, sharing my experiences and solutions with the developer community.

 On my GitHub profile, you can explore the projects I’ve been working on and get a glimpse of my development journey.

 Feel free to check out my code and collaborations!